 We also enjoy legendary men’s walking weekends in the Lake District twice a year.
 Men are often pretty rubbish at getting together, and this sets us right every time.

 And a mixed group from St Mary’s has recently been to the Isle of Wight in spring for a wonderful four days of walking.
-We are off again this May and hope to do many more.
+We hope to do many more.

 SPORTS & ACTIVITIES

 Most Tuesday mornings, a few golfers from the church make their way to Poult Wood.
 We meet for a coffee in the clubhouse and see how many we are before venturing out, usually onto the nine-hole short course.